Unseen Work: A Definition and Diagnostic for Complex Systems

 It is difficult to refuse without ethical discomfort.

-At an individual level, you are probably carrying unseen work if:
+At an individual level, you are likely carrying unseen work if:

 You are the person who notices early risk.